PlutoLang/plutolang.github.io/docs/New Features/Export Modifier.md

 end
 ```

-The return statement is automatically generated.
+The return statement is automatically generated at the end of the block, so it is not limited to the top-level function:

-This works in all functions:

 ```pluto
 package.preload["test"] = function()